Cloud Tech Boot Camp

 Chef is an automation tool which uses the core components of a workstation and a server to create and run sets of instructions, called recipes and cookbooks, on target nodes.
 A recipe is a single file that contains one or more resources, and the instructions for that resource.
 A resource can be practically anything: A Windows service, a file, and even a PowerShell script.
 The instructions available for any particular resource are dependent on the resource type.

-common easy-to-read language.
+Puppet provides a standard way of delivering and operating software, no matter where it runs.
+With the Puppet approach, you define what you want your apps and infrastructure to look like using a common easy-to-read language.
 From there you can share, test and enforce the changes you want to make across your datacenter.
-And at every step of the way, you have the visibility and reporting you
+And at every step of the way, you have the visibility and reporting you need to make decisions and prove compliance.

 The result: you get a standard way of automating all of it, at scale.